 Each semester includes two eight-week terms.
 At the beginning of each semester students must attend at least one Residential Conference (offered in Seattle, Washington) in order to work in-person with faculty and fellow students, and receive hands-on training.

 Each of our degree programs includes one or more trainings offered by The Center for Mind-Body Medicine.
 Each of the MS programs and the four PhD specializations include the Center's Professional Training Program, which teaches students to conduct a mind-body skills group.
 This training is built into the foundational courses for each degree program.
-The trainings are conducted by Center for Mind-Body Medicine faculty onsite at the Saybrook School of MBM residential conferences.
+The trainings are conducted by Center for Mind-Body Medicine faculty onsite at the Saybrook Department of MBM residential conferences.

 In addition, students in some degree programs also take the Center for Mind-Body Medicine's Advanced Training Program, and an additional course, Mind-Body Skills Group: Supervision, which provides telephone supervision for students while they conduct mind-body skills groups in their home communities.